Learn About the Latest Treatments Available to Bryn Mawr, Newtown Square, Main Line, and Philadelphia Residents

 If suspicious lesions are found on examination, a biopsy will be taken for pathology testing.
 Once your dermatologist reviews the pathology report and provides a diagnosis, the best treatment options will be discussed with you.

 What Are the Treatment Options?

-The Philadelphia area's Bryn Mawr Skin & Cancer Institute offers the safest and most advanced skin cancer treatments currently available.
+Bryn Mawr Skin & Cancer Institute offers the Bryn Mawr, Newtown Square, and Philadelphia areas the safest and most advanced skin cancer treatments currently available.
 These include: